Sapphire Solar Farm NSW

 Procurement

 During this phase our lead contractor(s) seek tenders and engage contractors and suppliers to undertake the scope of the works.
-Orders are then placed for major components such as the solar panels, mounting system and inverters.
+Orders are then placed for major components such as the wind turbines.

 Current Stage